riramatsuta/iDMET/readme.md

-# () : Network-based approach for integrating differential analysis of cancer metabolomics
+# iDMET: Network-based approach for integrating differential analysis of cancer metabolomics